progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--These instructions tell you exactly what to do.
 Type-->

-Diese Anweisungen zeigen dir sehr genau, was Du zu tun hast.
+Diese Anweisungen zeigen Dir sehr genau, was Du zu tun hast.
 Gib also den folgenden Befehl ein:

 	$ git commit --amend